ph1l/ocemr_installer/README.md

 # ocemr_installer

-ocemr_installer installs and configures Debian Squeeze, an appliance app for configuring the server, and the OCEMR application from a created USB installer memory stick.
+ocemr_installer is a bootable USB disk image that can setup an OCEMR server appliance system.
+It installs and configures Debian Squeeze, an appliance app for configuring the server, and the OCEMR application from a created USB installer memory stick.

 WARNING: this usb stick will automatically wipe the OS on the machine it runs on.
 You just have to press enter once!
 Be careful.

-## Create your USB Installer disk.

-    ~/code/ocemr_installer$ sudo ./setup_installer.sh <USB_DEVICE>
+#### Obtain a USB Image

+###### Build your own

+    $ ./setup_installer.sh <IMAGE_FILE>

+Note: this will require sudo installed and authenticated to run.
+It runs many commands as root.

+###### Find a pre-built image

+Check the Wiki for USB Images: https://github.com/ph1l/ocemr_installer/wiki#images

+#### Write the image to a device

+    # dd if=ocemr_installer-1.4.1b0.img of=/dev/USB_DEVICE

+where USB_DEVICE is whatever device name your system has assigned the USB stick.
+WARNING: be careful during this step, you risk harming your if you pass the wrong argument to dd.

-## Install the server
+#### Install the server

-#### Introduction to Installation

-###### Important Notes

-###### Process
+During the entine installation process the server will require an Internet connection to complete successfully.

+##### Phase One

-  * boot off your USB Installer disk
+  * Boot a suitable server device from your newly creates USB stick.
+  * Select the automated installer option from the grub menu.
-  * the debain installer will run unattended and shut the system down when it's complete.
+  * the debain installer will run unattended and shut the system down when it's complete with the first phase

+##### Phase Two

-  * Remove the Installer Disk, and boot the system, it will shut itself down again.
+  * Remove the USB stick and boot the system again
+  * The system will come online and configure itself
+  * When it is complete, it will shut the system off

+##### Phase Three
   * Boot the system a third time and watch the console for completion status.

-#### Troubleshooting the automatic setup.
+##### Troubleshooting the automatic setup.

 TODO

-## Setting up the appliance
+#### Setting up the appliance

-#### Configure the printer

-  * Connect your printer

-  * Configure your printer

-Use the CUPS web site @ https://192.168.7.2:631/ to setup your printer

-  * Set the printer up in the appliance
+After the installation is complete, you can login to the server as *user*: _ocemr_, with *password*: _admin_.

+There is a server control panel at http://_ServerAddress_:5000/ that allows you to configure server and ocemr settings.